ClockworkZen/Auto-TCG-Renamer/README.md

 - The script logs its actions and any errors to `log.txt`.

 ### Enabling CUDA
+EasyOCR, used to recognize the Magic the Gathering cards in this utility, is vastly sped up by using your GPU if it's supported.
+Here's how if you're using a recent Nvidia card.
 This has only been tested on Windows.

  1. Download and install [CUDA Toolkit 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive)